 Cindy W. Skiles is the President and founder of Teays Physical Therapy Center, Inc. (TPTC) which opened its doors in 1990.
 A Summa Cum Laude graduate of West Virginia University with a Bachelor’s Degree in Physical Therapy, Cindy’s post-graduate education focuses on functional retraining for industrial, orthopedic and sports-related injuries, as well as courses regarding the business aspect of the rehabilitation industry.
-She is credentialed in the McKenzie Method for mechanical diagnosis and therapy of lumbar and cervical pain and is a member of the American Physical Therapy Association (APTA) and the West Virginia Chapter of APTA.
+She is credentialed in the McKenzie Method for mechanical diagnosis and therapy of lumbar and cervical pain, certified in Graston Manual Therapy Techniques and has the LSVT BIG certification for treatment and management of Parkinsons' symptoms.
+She is a member of the American Physical Therapy Association (APTA) and the West Virginia Chapter of APTA.
 Cindy has spent most of her career working in the private practice sector.

 A native of Kanawha County and graduate of Dupont High School, Cindy has called Hurricane, West Virginia home since 1988.
 Seizing the opportunity to provide physical therapy services in her community, Cindy opened “Putnam Physical Therapy” in 1990.
 In 1994, the business was incorporated and the name changed to “Teays Physical Therapy Center, Inc.” Under Cindy’s direction, TPTC opened a second facility in St. Albans in 1996.
 She and her staff have mentored numerous students and new graduates in the physical therapy profession.